soumya123ganguly/Linear-state-estimate-feedback-controller-design/README.md

 5. mIpParameters.m – MATLAB script defining the parameters of the MiP model for running the closed-loop nonlinear simulation.

-6.mIpCLwindy.slx – a closed-loop Simulink model of the nonlinear dynamics of the continuous-time MiP — inside the grayed box— with
+6. mIpCLwindy.slx – a closed-loop Simulink model of the nonlinear dynamics of the continuous-time MiP — inside the grayed box— with
 (i) input voltage to the motor,
 (ii) reference additive alteration to the MiP input voltage to create interesting closed-loop signals,